 We're an Idle Free ZooReduce your carbon “paw print” and become a Polar Bear Pal by turning off your engine while waiting in your car for 30 seconds or more (except in traffic).
+This is better for your engine and better for the planet!

 Here are two things that you can do to idle less the easy way: